-If you’re planning on visiting the scenic area, you should stay near its entrance.
+If you’re going to visit the scenic area, you should stay near its entrance.
 In this case, I recommend staying at the Zhangjiajie Peakcap Hostel.

 If you need to stay in the actual city of Zhangjiajie (possibly to catch an early morning flight or train), I recommend staying at the Geographer Hostel.

-Also known as the “roof of the world” or the “land of snows”, Tibet is home to some of the most stunning landscapes on the planet and an incredibly unique culture.
+43 – Tibet is a completely different world: Also known as the “roof of the world” or the “land of snows”, Tibet is home to some of the most stunning landscapes on the planet and incredibly unique culture.
 Tibet feels like an entirely different world.